tillt/KompleteSynthesia/README.md

 ## Features

 Routes Synthesia lighting information to your Native Instruments keyboard controller USB device.

 Auto-detects a Native Instruments S-series keyboard controller USB device.

-Listens on the "LoopBe" MIDI input interface port - a historic choice.
+Listens on the 'LoopBe' MIDI input interface port.
 Notes received are forwarded to the keyboard controller USB device as key lighting requests adhering to the Synthesia protocol.

-Optionally listens on the "Port 1" MIDI input interface port.
-Notes received are forwarded to the keyboard controller signalling user initiated notes played.
-That interface is a feature of the Native Instruments Agent.

-Additionally supports jogwheel and play button for starting and stopping a session in Synthesia.
+Additionally supports jogwheel and the 'Play' button for starting and stopping a session in Synthesia.

 ![In Action](site/images/ButtonsAndLightGuide.png)